If you could get 80 percent of your revenue from just 20 percent of your patients, would you take it?

 And there are two primary ways you can do that.

 Get more revenue

 You should first ask yourself if you’re getting as much revenue as you can from the patients on the top fifth of your active list.
-That doesn’t mean you should pressure them into services they don’t really want or need, but there are likely plenty of opportunities to earn more revenue per patient that are slipping through the cracks.
+That doesn’t mean you should pressure them into services they don’t really want or need, but there are internal marketing strategies for dental offices that will help you earn more revenue per patient.
 You just have to look for them.